 Your brain has the most connection points in regions where you are most skilled.
-Therefore, it is easier to get better at things you are already good at compared to areas where you have no experience.
-That's why at Indigo we are big believers in starting from your strengths and pursuing career paths that are aligned with your natural inclinations and gifts.
+Therefore it is easier to get better at things you are already good at compared to areas where you have no experience.
+That's why Indigo believes in starting from your strengths and pursuing career paths that are aligned with your natural inclinations and gifts.